steview-d/delivery-timer/README.md

 `deliveryDate` - The date the despatched order can be expected to arrive.
 Currently set to the day after despatch, accounting for weekends.

 These are returned as `Date` objects and can be used for countdowns and whatnot.
+<br><br>

+## Countdown Timer
+`initializeClock(id, cutoffTime)` populates the element referenced by `id` with a countdown to show how long left to order, based on the 'cutoffTime' value and also shows an expected delivery date, based on a 1 day lead time with no weekend deliveries.